quantiota/Raspberry-Pi-AI-Agent-Host-Book/A-Docker-Stack-Directory-Structure.md

 - `nginx.conf`: Main configuration file for Nginx.
 - `nginx.env`: Environment variables for Nginx.

+## `default.conf.template`

+This configuration template is for an Nginx web server.
+Let me break it down for you:

+1.  ### WebSocket Configuration:

+    -   The top-level **map** directive is used to set the appropriate headers for WebSocket connections.
+If the **Upgrade** HTTP header is set (indicating a WebSocket request), it sets the **Connection** header to **upgrade**.
+If not, it sets it to **close**.

+2.  ### HTTP Server for Redirection:

+    -   This server block listens on port 80 (the default HTTP port) and has a server name that matches requests for **vscode.\${DOMAIN}**, **questdb.\${DOMAIN}**, and **grafana.\${DOMAIN}**.

+    -   Any request to this server block will be 302 redirected to the corresponding HTTPS (port 443) version of the URL.

+    -   It also includes a location block to serve **.well-known** URLs directly, which are typically used for domain validation (e.g., Let\'s Encrypt).

+3.  ### HTTPS Servers:

+    -   Three separate server blocks listen on port 443 (the default HTTPS port) and serve the VS Code, QuestDB, and Grafana applications, respectively.

+    -   Each server block specifies SSL/TLS settings, including paths to certificate and key files, supported protocols, ciphers, etc.

+    -   Strict Transport Security (HSTS) headers are set, which tells browsers to always use HTTPS when connecting to these domains in the future.

+    -   Each server block includes a main **location** directive that proxies requests to the respective application\'s backend.
+        Headers to support WebSocket connections are set here, if necessary.

+    -   Another **location** block serves the **.well-known** URLs, which, as mentioned before, are used for domain validation.

+Specifics to note:

+-   ### VS Code:

+    -   Requests are proxied to an internal service named **vscode** on port 8080.

+-   ### QuestDB:

+    -   Requests are proxied to an internal service named **questdb** on port 9000.

+    -   Basic authentication is set up for QuestDB with a **.htpasswd** file, which contains user credentials.

+-   ### Grafana:

+    -   Requests are proxied to an internal service named **grafana** on port 3000.

+The configuration uses template placeholders like **\${DOMAIN}**.
+Before deploying this configuration, you would need to replace these placeholders with actual values.
+This dynamic configuration allows for easy customization and deployment across different environments or domains.

+Lastly, the repeated SSL settings across the three server blocks can be consolidated into a shared configuration for maintainability.
+If you\'re going to deploy this in production, make sure to review the SSL settings for best practices and recent recommendations, as these can change over time due to evolving security standards.

 # A.4.
 VSCode Directory

 - `Dockerfile`: Contains instructions for building the VSCode Docker image.